-Most business and government offices are open from 8.00am to 5.00pm, Monday to Friday, often closing for lunch (roughly 12.00pm to 1.00pm).
+Most business and government offices are open from 8.00am to 5.00pm, Monday to Friday, often closing for lunch (around 12.00pm to 1.00pm).
 Banks usually close at 4.30pm.
-Shops tend to be open until 8.00pm, including on Saturday and Sunday.
+Shops tend to be open until 8.00pm or later, including on Saturday and Sunday.

 January 1 – New Year's Day

-10th day of 3rd lunar month – Hung King’s Anniversary
+10th day of third lunar month – Hung King’s Anniversary

 April 30 – Reunification Day